 Download Speed vs. Upload Speed

-The speeds we discuss below are download speeds since downloading is how most internet users spend their time, this is what we're focused on.
+There are two internet speeds to consider - download speed and upload speed.
+Since downloading is how most internet users spend their time, this is what we're focused on.
 If you plan to post a lot of your own videos, share large files, or play in an online gaming environment that requires a fast connection, keep upload speed in mind when you shop around.

 In a recent Wall Street Journal test of internet service providers, the companies below exceeded their advertised download speeds.

-Offering up to 300 Mbps with its premium plan, Verizon FiOS is the king for internet users who have a need for speed.
+Offering up to 940 Mbps with its premium "Better Everything" plan, Verizon FiOS is the king for internet users who have a need for speed.
 Fios is a 100% fiber-optic network, and currently they offer three internet plans.
 Certain conditions apply, so be sure to check the Verizon site for the most current offers.

 DSL vs. Cable vs. Fiber vs. Satellite